Filter by category

 Dynamis attorney Eric Rosen defeated the DOJ in a motion to dismiss the Indictment in the “Atlas Trading” case

-Dynamis Secures Dismissal of the Indictment in the “Atlas Trading” Stock Fraud Case Under Ciminelli v.
-US
+Dynamis Secures Dismissal in “Atlas Trading” Stock Fraud Case

 Dynamis attorneys secured the dismissal of the Indictment in the "Atlas Trading" securities fraud case in the Southern District of Texas.
 Dynamis attorneys drafted the briefs and led the fight to obtain dismissal of the Indictment.